-- 155 to the lower troposphere between 975-700 hPa, to focus on the lower-tropospheric PV anomaly that is typically largest in this layer in extratropical cyclones (Čampa and Wernli, 2012).
-Considering the climatological PV value over the Mediterranean Sea between 975-700, which is around 0.36, trajectories are finally initialized from the grid points within the circle if PV Trajectories are initialized from grid points located within the dashed circle and if their PV value exceeds 0.75 PVU, which .
-These criteria are consistent with the composite averages shown in Flaounas et al. (2021) where PV near the cyclone center - 160 at 850 hPa is of the order of 0.7 to 0.8 PVU and concentrated within a radius of 200 km from the cyclone center (their Fig. 5d).
-Furthermore, this is about twice the climatological average value and thus PV value over the Mediterranean Sea between 975-700 hPa and thus we consider it as a good threshold for a the lower-tropospheric positive PV anomaly.
-We compute backward trajectories using LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015) until 48 h prior to - the mature stage of the cyclone (-48t = -48 h), which is an adequate time period considering the short life span of Mediterranean cyclones (Trigo et al., 1999; Aragão and Porcù, 2022).
+- 150 et al. (2021) where PV near the cyclone center at 850 hPa is of the order of 0.7 to 0.8 PVU and concentrated within a radius of 200 km from the cyclone center (their Fig. 5d).
+Furthermore, this is about twice the climatological PV value over the Mediterranean Sea between 975-700 hPa and thus we consider it as a good threshold for the lower-tropospheric positive PV anomaly. - We compute backward trajectories using LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015) until 48 h prior to the mature stage of the cyclone (t = -48 h), which is an adequate time period considering the short life span of Mediterranean cyclones (Trigo et al., 1999; Aragão and Porcù, 2022).
 Along these, we trace surface pressure, PV, and in the IFS simulations the available PV rates due to different diabatic processes.
 This allows us to define "cyclonic" and "environmental PV" as explained in the next section.